What is an Option? Part 1

 - You can benefit from a stock price's rise or fall without incurring the cost of buying the stock outright.

 The following information provides an introduction to options trading including basic terms and descriptions that any investor should know as they learn about this form of equity.

 Describing Equity Options

 - An equity option is a contract which conveys to its holder the right, but not the obligation, to buy (in the case of a call) or sell (in the case of a put) shares of the underlying security at a specified price (the strike price) on or before a given date (expiration day).
-After this given date, the option ceases to exist.
+After this given date, the options contract ceases to exist.
 The seller of an option is, in turn, obligated to sell (in the case of a call) or buy (in the case of a put) the shares to (or from) the buyer of the option at the specified price upon the buyer's request.

 - Equity option contracts usually represent 100 shares of the underlying stock.